ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 ## Node Reservations

-*If* the instructor has coordinated with the YCRC for dedicated nodes for the course, they are available via a "reservation".
-The nodes can be requested using the `--reservation=courseid` flag.
+*If* the instructor has coordinated with the YCRC for dedicated nodes for the course, they are available in an `education` or `education_gpu` partition.
+The nodes can be requested using the `-p partition_name` flag.
 See our [Slurm documentation](/clusters-at-yale/job-scheduling/) for more information on submitting jobs.
-In each of the following examples, replace `courseid` with the id given to your course.
-Jobs on course reservations are subject to the restrictions of their parent partition (e.g. 24 hour walltime limit on `day` or 2-day walltime limit on `gpu`).
-If your jobs need to exceed those restrictions, please have your instructor or TF contact us.
+Note you will be sharing the partitions with any other courses that also requested nodes.
+If your jobs need to exceed the restrictions of the partitions, please have your instructor or TF contact us.

 Course members are welcome to use the public partitions of the cluster.
 However, we request that students [be respectful](/clusters-at-yale/access/accounts/) in their usage as not to disrupt ongoing research work.

 ### Interactive Jobs

 ```
-salloc -p day --reservation=courseid
+salloc -p education
 ```

-or if the reservation is for GPU nodes
+or if your instructor has reserved GPU nodes

 ```
-salloc -p gpu --gpus=1 --reservation=courseid
+salloc -p education_gpu --gpus=1
 ```

 ### Batch Jobs